seanhay/exScroll/README.md

 # exScroll
-A lightweight javascript plugin for adding a customisable, responsive scrollbar to any overflowing container.
+A lightweight javascript plugin for adding a customisable, responsive scrollbar to a location outside of (but linked to!) any overflowing container.

 ## Quick start
 ### Install